lpirl/yana/README.rst

 usage: yana.py [-h] [-d] {list,show} ...

-This is Yet Another Notes App.
+Even though this builds on what will persist (plaint text files and a file system) it is still only Yet Another Notes App.

 positional arguments:
   {list,show}  sub command